Young Pioneers of China: Song

+Dress Code

 Similar to other members of the Pioneer movement worldwide, the full dress uniform is white or blue shirt or polo with undershirt (or skirts for girls) and pants with the red scarf and badges attached to the shirt, with an optional headdress such as a beret.
 Sometimes even school uniforms are used, the addition being the red scarf, the optional headdress cap and the organizational and rank badges.
 During sports events YPs wear athletic uniforms.